 If you have questions about these upcoming changes, please email: email@example.com

 Invoicing and payment processing services to disability funders, including Health New Zealand are managed by our Sector Operations team.

 - payment to disability providers for contracted services

 - data collection and provision of information

 If you need help with invoicing or payment processing, please refer to the contact details as listed on your contract.

 Audits and evaluations

-Funded services and supports may be audited or evaluated as a means of an ongoing quality improvement process.
+Ministry funded services and supports may be audited or evaluated as part of an ongoing quality improvement process.

-The process identifies and supports positive and innovative approaches that are occurring within services as well as areas for further improvement.
+The process identifies and supports positive and innovative approaches that are occurring within services and identifies any areas for improvement.